kzu/kzu.github.io/_drafts/2014-06-06-msbuild-inline-code-errors.md

 ---
 title: "How to fix CodeTaskFactory build error MSB4018"
+excerpt: |
-description: "When using inline C# in MSBuild, you may face the following error: System.ArgumentException: Object of type Microsoft.Build.Framework.ITaskItem cannot be converted to [same type name!].
+	When using inline C# in MSBuild, you may face the following error: System.ArgumentException:
+	Object of type Microsoft.Build.Framework.ITaskItem cannot be converted to [same type name!].
 	This happens especially when VS2013 or later is installed and you're trying to build from VS2010.
-This is the fix."
+This is the fix.
 layout: post
 tags: programming, msbuild
 ---